Proto-Mongols: Khitan and Jurchen

 Free of Uyghur restraint, the Para-Mongolic Khitan expanded in all directions in the latter half of the 9th century and the early years of the 10th century.
 By 925 the Khitan ruled eastern Mongolia, most of Manchuria, and the Sixteen Prefectures of northern China.
 By the middle of the 10th century, Khitan chieftains had declared themselves as Chinese emperors and chose a dynastic name in the Chinese fashion; their rule was known as the Liao dynasty (916–1125).

-The period of the 11th and 12th centuries was one of consolidation, preceding the most momentous era in Mongol history, the era of Genghis Khan.
+The period of the 11th and 12th centuries was one of consolidation, preceding era of Genghis Khan.
 During those centuries, the vast region of deserts, mountains, and grazing land was inhabited by people resembling each other in racial, cultural, and linguistic characteristics; ethnologically they were essentially Mongol.
 The similarities among the Mongols, Göktürk, and Tatars who inhabited this region cause considerable ethnic and historical confusion.
 Generally, the Mongols and the closely related Tatars inhabited the northern and the eastern areas; the Göktürk (who already had begun to spread over western Asia and Eastern Europe) were in the west and the southwest; the Tangut, who were more closely related to the Tibetans than were the other nomads and who were not a Turkic people, were in eastern Xinjiang, Gansu, and western Inner Mongolia.
 The Liao state was homogeneous, and the Khitan had begun to lose their nomadic characteristics.
 The Khitan built cities and exerted dominion over their agricultural subjects as a means of consolidating their empire.
 To the west and the northwest of Liao were many other Mongol tribes, linked together in various tenuous alliances and groupings, but with little national cohesiveness.
 In Gansu and eastern Xinjiang, the Tangut—who had taken advantage of the Tang decline—had formed a state, Western Xia (1038–1227), nominally under Song suzerainty.
 Xinjiang was dominated by the Uyghurs, who were loosely allied with the Song dynasty.